stolostron/rhacm-docs/manage_applications/managing_apps.md

 ## Update an application

 1. Compose your application definition updates.
-For more information about the YAML structure, including the required fields, see [Application definition](#application-yaml-structure).
+Samples for all resources are located in the [Application resource samples](app_resource_samples.md) documentation.

 2. Update the application definition.
 You can use the console, the Kubernetes command line interface (`kubectl`) tool, or REST API: